-Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry served over rice!
-This curry can be eaten as a soup for a healthier version.
+Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry served over rice.
+This curry can be eaten as a soup for a lighter meal.
 You will love the tasty coconut broth!

 This recipe contains affiliate links, which means that if you buy anything through the links Babaganosh gets a small commission at no extra cost to you.
 Shopping these links is a great way to support this blog so I can keep bringing you more delicious recipes.

 I have only one complaint about our move to the Bahamas: the lack of Asian food.
 Sure, there’s one sushi place, one Chinese takeout booth, and one Spanish restaurant that has Pad Thai on the menu (how does that even make sense?) but THAT.
 IS.
 IT.
 No Vietnamese, no Indian, and no Thai restaurants.
 There are plenty of Jamaican curry options which are delicious but not when you have serious Thai coconut curry cravings.

 So I have to take matters into my own hands.
 I know, the struggle is real.